dn1z/pgn2gif/README.md

 # pgn2gif
-Generate gifs from pgn files of you're chess games.
+Generate gifs from pgn files of your chess games.

 ## Installation
 * You need [python 3.6](https://www.python.org/downloads/) or newer installed.